 * C.bank governor: China to push forward financial reforms

-"History has proved that areas that are more open are more competitive, and areas that are less open are less competitive and see risks accumulating (as a result)," Yi said in a wide-ranging speech that touched on issues from support for rural communities to potential risks in the financial system.
+"History has proved that areas that are more open are more competitive, and areas that are less open are less competitive and see risks accumulating (as a result)," Yi said in his wide-ranging speech.

 President Xi Jinping, in the twice-in-a-decade Communist Party congress in October, vowed that China will deepen economic and financial reforms and further open its markets to foreign investors.

-But raising ownership limits does not mean that there will be no supervision, Yi said, and the opening up of China's financial sector does not mean it will go unregulated.
+But raising the ownership limits does not mean that there will be no supervision, Yi said, and the opening up of China's financial sector does not mean it will go unregulated.

 The sector's opening up will proceed in coordination with reforms in China's foreign exchange rate mechanism and capital account convertibility, he said.